-Originally from China, Cathy is currently working towards a PhD in Hydrodynamics and Sediment Transport in the Tairua Estuary.
-Cathy's research involves a substantial field data collection from waves, tidal currents, river flow and suspended sediment concentrations as the basis for establishing a fully calibrated and verified hydrodynamic and sediment transport numerical model of the Tairua tidal inlet on the East Coromandel Coast.
+Cathy began working with the WRC in 2012 during her PhD research into Hydrodynamics and Sediment Transport in the Tairua Estuary.
+Her research involved substantial field data collection from waves, tidal currents, river flow and suspended sediment concentrations as the basis for establishing a fully calibrated and verified hydrodynamic and sediment transport numerical model of the Tairua Estuary on the East Coromandel Coast of New Zealand.

 BSc(Tech); MSc in Biological SciencesMSc student